CtadharaMidori/guides/jean.md

 ---
 description: >-
-  An explosives expert and a regular at the Knights of Favonius' confinement room.
-Also known as Fleeing Sunlight.
+  The righteous and rigorous Dandelion Knight, and Acting Grand Master of the Knights of Favonius of Mondstadt.
 ---

 # Jean